Ready to Study Abroad?

 Visiting semester students at PCA have the opportunity to get involved in a wide range of short non-credit volunteer activities.
 This includes assisting at gallery events, fashion week, and working with individual artists in the city.
 Students return home with a unique and diverse resume of hands-on experience.
 Further details are provided to students upon arrival.

 Course Concentrations & Portfolio Requirements

-PCA offers the following concentrations.
-Students should be able to demonstrate some prior experience in their chosen concentration.
+PCA offers the concentrations below.
+Students applying for Studio Concentrations should be able to demonstrate some prior experience in their chosen concentration.

 Studio Concentrations – portfolio required at application: 10-20 images, submitted via dropbox/web link

 Other Concentrations – portfolio required at application (see detail)